BenRiska/ember-take-home-test-test/cursor.md

 ### Technical Approach
 - Use Next.js with TypeScript and Tailwind CSS
+- Use date-fns library for all date operations and formatting
 - Implement daily pro-rata calculations with high precision
 - Round only for display (2 decimal places), not during calculations
 - Handle leap years and calendar days correctly